MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-image-labeling-projects.md

 1. Select **Upload** > **Upload files** or **Upload** > **Upload folder** to select the local files or folders to upload.
 1. In the browser window, find your files or folders and then select **Open**.
 1. Continue to select **Upload** until you specify all your files and folders.
-1. You can choose to select the **Overwrite if already exists** check box.
+1. Optionally, you can choose to select the **Overwrite if already exists** check box.
 Verify the list of files and folders.
 1. Select **Next**.
 1. Confirm the details.
 Select **Back** to modify the settings or select **Create** to create the dataset.
 1. Finally, select the data asset you created.